LukasWoodtli/WebPage/pelican/content/hw_sw_codesign.md

     - Branch prediction
     - Speculation
 - These features make **WCET** computation difficult (execution times of instructions vary widely)
-    - Best case: everything goes right: no chache miss, operands ready, resources free, branch predicted correctly
+    - Best case: everything goes right: no cache miss, operands ready, resources free, branch predicted correctly
     - Worst case: everything goes wrong: all loads miss cache, resources occupied operands not ready
-- Span may be several hundert (even thousand) cycles
+- Span may be several hundred (even thousand) cycles

 ### Program Path Analysis

 - Which sequence of instructions is executed in the worst-case (longest run time)?
-- Probelm: The number of possible program paths grow with the length of the program
+- Problem: The number of possible program paths grow with the length of the program
 - Number of loop iteration must be bounded
 - Must be done at machine code instruction level